Crossing of the Galveston, Harrisburg & San Antonio (GH&SA) Railway and the St. Louis, Brownsville & Mexico (SLB&M) Railway

 American's planned endpoint, Rio de Janeiro, Brazil.

-Nearly two decades after the failure of the Pan American Railway.
+It took nearly two decades after the failure of the Pan American Railway

-the next railroad reached Victoria.
+the next railroad to reach Victoria.
 It was the St. Louis, Brownsville

 marketing name for a syndicate backed financially by the St. Louis Trust